 Pride is an opportunity, and moreover, a call to arms for us to get stuck in and help.
 There is still so much work to be done at home and abroad when it comes to social reform.
 Hate crimes are growing and remain unreported.
 Young people are still self-harming and killing themselves because of internalised hate and because they’re being bullied.
 ‘Honour deportations’ or murder are still being carried out in religious, immigrant communities.
 And a large proportion of LGBTQIA+ elders are being pushed back into the closet as they age and require care.

 There are many who think the LGBTQIA+ community has achieved the equality we have long sought.
 Yes, in the eyes of the law, we may be equal, but that doesn’t yet mean that we are truly safe, that we belong and that we are included.
 Certainly not in Hungary, and in many other places around the world.

 Pride is a protest: a big, bright, celebratory, in-your-face; and ultimately crucial protest.
 The legend began because some fifty years ago at the Stonewall Inn, LGBTQ+ people – many of which were people of colour – started a monumental movement that grew to become a global celebration of queer visibility and freedom.
 And that’s why we must continue to protest and celebrate the queer community – and to stand shoulder to shoulder with our BIPOC, trans, non-binary fellow humans and those from other marginalised groups, in Hungary, or wherever they are in the world, to stand up for their rights and protection.

 Their rights are our rights too.
 And we must never take them for granted.

 How to help

 There are a number of Hungarian-based human and LGBTQIA+ rights organisations that can do with your help.
-Visit Amnesty International Hungary; Budapest Pride and Háttér Society that provides information in English.
-There are other, more grassroots organisations, but information is only available in Magyar.
+Visit Amnesty International Hungary; Budapest Pride and Háttér Society which provides information in English.
+There are other, more grassroots organisations, but the information is only available in Magyar.

 Photography by John Tyson